azajay08/Lem_in/README.md

 pip3 install pygame
 ```

 It is in a 2D format, so it would require the coordinates of the rooms to be spread out for it to be visualised properly.
-So maps with with just ascending coordinates, may not be the best visual representation.
+So maps with just ascending coordinates, may not be the best visual representation.
 If you have some nice maps with nice coordinates to test, you can use it like this ...

 ```
 ./lem-in < [map] | python3 visualizer/lem_in_vis.py